1994 Brazilian Grand Prix: Race report

 At the start Senna led from pole position, while Alesi overtook Schumacher.
 Schumacher retook second place on lap 2 and started chasing after Senna, who had pulled a four-second lead in the opening laps.
 Before the pit stops Schumacher had reduced the gap to just over a second, and on lap 21 the leading pair entered the pit lane together.
 Despite both teams running the same fuel strategy, Schumacher's stop was faster than Senna's, and thus he took the lead.

 On lap 35, there was a four-car pile-up as Eddie Irvine and Verstappen came up to lap the Ligier of Éric Bernard.
 All three were rapidly closing up on Martin Brundle's McLaren which had suffered an engine failure.
 Faced with the prospect of colliding with the McLaren, Irvine jinked left as Verstappen attempted an overtake on that side thus forcing Verstappen on to the grass; Verstappen then lost control of his car and somersaulted over the McLaren whilst Bernard took avoiding action to the right.
 Brundle's helmet was impacted by the airborne Benetton although he escaped serious injury.
 Irvine was subsequently sanctioned by the FIA with a one-race ban, which was increased to three after the appeal of Jordan failed; Irvine was already under investigation due to an incident with Senna in Suzuka the year before.

 Schumacher increased his lead to 10 seconds after the second round of pit stops, after which Senna started to close.
-By lap 55 the pair had lapped third-place runner Hill and the gap was down to 5 seconds, but then Senna lost control of his Williams and retired.
+By lap 55 the pair had lapped third-place runner Hill and the gap was down to 5 seconds, but then Senna lost control of his Williams and retired, However, even though he retired from the race in Brazil, he finished in 13th place because he was the last driver to retired and had completed more laps than the other drivers who had retired earlier.
 After Senna's retirement Schumacher won comfortably, a lap ahead of Hill in second place and Alesi finishing third.
 Rubens Barrichello, Katayama and Wendlinger completed the top six, Katayama scoring his first points.